luke-h1/OPENVPN-GUIDE/README.md

 ```systemctl enable openvpn@server.service```
 ```systemctl start openvpn@server.service```

-Package up Keys and Certificates on `OPENVPN-SERVER` for Copying to `CLIENT_UBUNTU`
+Package up Keys and Certificates on `OPENVPN-SERVER` for Copying to `CLIENT_CENTOS`

-You'll need to package up the credentials you created, and copy them to CLIENT_UBUNTU, you can do this by creating the following shell script:
+You'll need to package up the credentials you created, and copy them to CLIENT_CENTOS, you can do this by creating the following shell script:

 ```vim keys.sh```